 Have you ever thought about the message you are sending your kids on Halloween when they dress up like a bloodied vampire and stuff their faces with candy?

 On the one hand, Halloween is fun.
 Getting dressed up and pretending to be someone else is a blast.
 And who doesn’t love candy?

 But on the other hand, is this really a holiday we should be celebrating?

 Some families decide to skip Halloween celebrations entirely because of the evil and darkness associated with the holiday.
 Others ignore all that and concentrate on the fun—stretching spider-web decorations across the front door and turning their home into the neighborhood’s most elaborate spooky spectacle.
 Some people take a middle road by modifying the traditional holiday and turning it into a fall festival.

-I’m not here to cast judgment on any of these decisions … every family is different, and I know great fathers in all three of these camps.
+Every family is different, and there are great fathers in all three of these camps.